Now booking: June Therapy Intensives

 This Therapy Intensive is designed for repeating relationship patterns, attachment anxiety, and dating dynamics

-The Relational Reset™ Therapy Intensive is a structured six-session therapy process designed for individuals seeking therapy for repeating personal relationship patterns.
+The Relational Reset™ Therapy Intensive is a structured three-session therapy process designed for individuals seeking therapy for repeating personal relationship patterns.

 Many people notice the same relationship dynamics repeating across different areas of life — in dating, friendships, family relationships, or the workplace.